Separating Tongue from Thought: Activation Patching Reveals Language-Agnostic Concept Representations in Transformers: Conclusion

 \section{Conclusion}

 In this paper, we showed that transformers use language-agnostic latent representations of concepts when processing word-level translation prompts.
 We achieved this by patching latents between parallel forward passes for translation prompts that differed in both input and output languages, as well as in the specific concepts being translated.
 Our main finding was that translation performance \emph{improves} when the transformer is forced to translate a concept representation averaged across multiple languages.
 This finding speaks for language-agnostic concept representations.
 As we argued, for language-agnostic concept representations, taking the mean representation of a concept across languages should not impair the LLM's ability to translate this concept.
 In contrast, for language-specific ones, taking the mean should result in interference between the different language-specific versions of the concept.
 Thus, our results are consistent with findings from previous work \cite{wendler2024llamas} indicating that Llama-2 represents concepts in a concept space independent of the language of the prompt.
-Our work also provides evidence that findings from BERT models \cite{wu2019emerging, pires2019multilingualmultilingualbert} generalize to a wide range of decoder-only transformers.
+Our work also provides evidence that findings from BERT models \cite{conneau2020emerging, pires2019multilingualmultilingualbert} generalize to a wide range of decoder-only transformers.
+Our findings open several important avenues for future research.
+Understanding these disentangled representations could improve cross-lingual transfer learning and reduce the computational costs of multilingual training by leveraging shared concept spaces more efficiently.
+Moreover, our results provide mechanistic insights into the root causes of Western cultural biases in multilingual LLMs, suggesting that biases may propagate through the shared concept space.
+We hope these contributions will guide efforts to build more controllable, efficient, and culturally-aware multilingual language models.